Skip to main content

 In the case of marriage, and when the right to the deduction corresponds to both spouses, the number of descendants who meet the requirements to be able to apply the deduction will be entered in the "Common" box.

-Otherwise, the number of descendants entitled to the deduction will be reflected in the "Owner's" box.
-In this case, you must additionally complete the number of people who have the right to apply the deduction with respect to the same descendants.
+Otherwise, the number of descendants entitled to the deduction will be reflected in the "Of the owner" box.
+In this case, you must also complete the number of people who are entitled to apply the deduction with respect to the same descendants.